scrumworkshop-playground/connect4/README.md

 # Connect 4

-This is a simple terminal-based Connect 4 game for two players (X and O) on a 6x7 board.
+This is a simple terminal-based Connect 4 game for two players (X and O) on a 6 rows and 7 columns board.

 ## How to Run